-5.2.3.4 If multiple evidence cartridge cases are not able to be identified to each other and the Forensic Scientist elects to use the GRC List, a list of possible firearm manufacturers shall be compiled for each cartridge case individually, even if they have the same class characteristics.

-- 5.2.4 Record this information on the Cartridge Case Worksheet and import the search results generated by the General Rifling Characteristic File into the Case Record Object Repository. - 5.2.5 Report the list of possible manufacturers in the main body of the report. - 5.2.5.1 Always include a disclaimer line notifying the submitting agency that the list may not be all inclusive and should not be used to eliminate any suspect firearm. - 5.2.6 If the list consists of more than twenty (20) possible firearm manufacturers, the complete list shall be imported into the Case Record Object Repository and the report shall contain a statement that the list of firearms that may have fired the evidence cartridge case(s) was too numerous to be of investigative value.
+- 5.2.4.2 At the Forensic Scientist's discretion based on his/her training and experience, the list may be filtered based on characteristics of the cartridge case that may indicate or exclude a particular type of firearm. - 5.2.4.3 If multiple evidence cartridge cases have been identified to each other, one list of possible firearm manufacturers may be compiled. - 5.2.4.4 If multiple evidence cartridge cases are not able to be identified to each other and the Forensic Scientist elects to use the GRC List, a list of possible firearm manufacturers shall be compiled for each cartridge case individually, even if they have the same class characteristics. - 5.2.5 Record this information on the Cartridge Case Worksheet and import the search results generated by the General Rifling Characteristic File into the Case Record Object Repository. - 5.2.6 Report the list of possible manufacturers in the main body of the report. - 5.2.6.1 Always include a disclaimer line notifying the submitting agency that the list may not be all inclusive and should not be used to eliminate any suspect firearm. - 5.2.7 If the list consists of more than twenty (20) possible firearm manufacturers, the complete list shall be imported into the Case Record Object Repository and the report shall contain a statement that the list of firearms that may have fired the evidence cartridge case(s) was too numerous to be of investigative value.